Redundancy

 11.2 The Director of HR will identify a senior academic officer of the University to consider the case.
 This will normally be a PVC/DVC without any prior involvement in the case.
 Both parties will be invited to make written representations to the Senior Academic Officer.
 The employee will be required to explain why s/he believes that the decision to declare him/her 'at risk' of redundancy is related to the exercise of his/her academic freedom.
 The HoD or senior manager concerned will be required to set out the reasons for the redundancy situation arising and, in particular, how these apply to the individual concerned.

-11.3 The Senior Academic Officer will consider the case and determine whether the individual's concerns are well-founded or whether there are other factors which justify the potential redundancy.
-The Senior Academic Officer will notify the parties, in writing, of his/her decision and provide copies of the written submission to both parties.
-If the Senior Academic Officer finds that the identification of the individual for potential redundancy is related solely to the exercise by that person of his/her academic freedom, the redundancy procedure will cease.
+11.3 The Senior Academic Officer will seek advice and guidance from the Governance and Assurance Office and will consider the case and determine whether the individual's concerns are well-founded or whether there are other factors which justify the potential redundancy.
+The Senior Academic Officer will notify the parties, in writing, of their decision and provide copies of the written submission to both parties.
+If the Senior Academic Officer finds that the identification of the individual for potential redundancy is related solely to the exercise by that person of their academic freedom, the redundancy procedure will cease.
 If, however, there are factors other than academic freedom which may, in the view of the Senior Academic Officer, justify the potential redundancy, the consultation process will continue from the point reached prior to the reference to the Senior Academic Officer.

 11.4 It is incumbent upon the employee to raise any concerns related to academic freedom at the earliest opportunity and it is therefore anticipated that reference to the Senior Academic Officer will normally be made following the first formal consultation meeting.